newrelic/ansible-install/README.md

 `newrelic.newrelic_install` is an [Ansible Role](https://docs.ansible.com/ansible/latest/playbook_guide/playbooks_reuse_roles.html) that will help you scale your New Relic Observability efforts.
 It uses the [New Relic CLI](https://github.com/newrelic/newrelic-cli) and [New Relic Open Installation repository](https://github.com/newrelic/open-install-library) to achieve this.

-Currently, we have included Linux and Windows support for New Relic's Infrastructure and Logs integrations, with more agents and integrations following in the near future.

 **Note: Installing specific versions of an agent is not supported, this role will always install latest released version of a New Relic agent.**

 Please, check out the sections below for details on installation, how to get started, role's variables, dependencies and an example ansible `playbook` showcasing this role's usage.